 Generally speaking, you’ll discover in those posts that an RRSP and a TFSA are mirror images of each other:

 - TFSA = contribute with after-tax money, money grows inside the account tax-free.

-- RRSP = you contribute with pre-tax money (or get a tax refund on your RRSP contribution), but you pay taxes on RRSP withdrawals/when money comes out of the account.
+- RRSP = you contribute with pre-tax money (or get a tax refund based on your RRSP contribution at your current tax rate), but you pay taxes on RRSP withdrawals/when money comes out of the account.

 Who to start investing with?

 Now that you understand we have a bias to using a positive money gap for investing, assuming your debt payments are well within your control, AND you should consider using your TFSA first for investing, the next logical question might be: who to start investing with?

 Here are some popular options including our favourite highlighted below.